microsoft/pxt-arcade/docs/skillmap/forest_new/forest6.md

 ---

-- :headphones: Find a sound to add when a sprite of kind ``||sprites:Fire||`` is **created**.
+- :headphones: Find a sound to play when a sprite of kind ``||sprites:Fire||`` is **created**.
 💡 We like the **knock** sound for this.